qxdddliu/m-1/README.md

 in Neuroscience for his PhD thesis.
 Nobel team get on this!

 ### Road Map for next 15-40 years
-1. Replicate Dileep's PhD picture example with video evidence and code available in this repo.
-2. Teach 1st principles approach to how to efficiently build a safe strong AI with youtube videos.
-3. Solve reCAPTCHA with video evidence and code available in this repo.
+1. Solve reCAPTCHA with video evidence and code available in this repo.
-4. Sensori-motor training on wAlnut with saccading retina and arm with motor feedback capable of drawing an idea.
+2. Sensori-motor training on wAlnut with saccading retina and arm with motor feedback capable of drawing an idea.
-5. Show wAlnut is able to imagine everyday objects from clouds.
+3. Show wAlnut is able to imagine everyday objects from clouds.
-6. Teach wAlnut English language and simple truths about the universe up to average 5 year old human.
+4. Teach wAlnut English language and simple truths about the universe up to average 5 year old human.
-7. Teach wAlnut [Hunter's Principle](https://youtu.be/152Fe1Z1vbs) so it can figure out what is true and false most efficiently.
+5. Teach wAlnut [Hunter's Principle](https://youtu.be/152Fe1Z1vbs) so it can figure out what is true and false most efficiently.
-8. Show wAlnut is able to imagine a better future and acts towards building it.
+6. Show wAlnut is able to imagine a better future and acts towards building it.
-9. Allow several copies of wAlnut to diverge and surpass human level intelligence.
+7. Allow several copies of wAlnut to diverge and surpass human level intelligence.
-10. Because the truth is there is no free will and that humans are destined to be upgraded into robotic bodies and expandable brains we believe that the strong AI species will help any human that wants to merge with the strong AI regardless of background from a homeless human to a billionaire human.

 If ur interested in investing in this project e-mail quinnliu@vt.edu